How to Plant, Grow, and Care For Cosmos Flowers

 Cosmos astrosanguineus

-This species is also known as Chocolate Cosmos.
+This species is also known as chocolate cosmos.
 The flower is a dark purple-brown with a unique chocolate fragrance.
-This species is actually a perennial that forms a fleshy tuberous root that can be treated much like dahlias, where the tuber is lifted and replanted after the last expected frost in Spring.
+This species is actually a perennial that forms a fleshy tuberous root that you can treat much like dahlias, where you lift the tuber and replant after the last expected frost in spring.
 This species is very rare.
 Seeds and plants are rather expensive, but it is exquisite nonetheless.
-‘Chochamocha’ is a recommended variety.
+‘Chocamocha’ is a recommended variety.

 Pest Prevention

-There are few problems with cosmos, but some pests and diseases can be noted.
+There are few problems with cosmos, but some pests and diseases can crop up.
 Aphids can quickly infest a cosmos plant and spread disease.
 To get rid of aphids, douse the plant with a forceful stream of water or release beneficial insects into your garden that feed on aphids, like ladybugs.
-It is probably not worth it to spray an insecticide for aphids on your cosmos.
+Spraying an insecticide for aphids on your cosmos is probably not worth it.

 Plant Diseases

-Aster yellows is a disease carried by leafhoppers that can cause a plant to become yellow, stunted, and malformed.
-Once infected, the plant will never recover, so it should be destroyed by burning or burying.
+Aster yellows is a disease that leafhoppers carry and can cause a plant to become yellow, stunted, and malformed.
+Once infected, the plant will never recover, so destroy it by burning or burying.
 Do not compost the infected plant.
 Leafhoppers transfer the pathogen by feeding on infected plants.

 Powdery mildew can also be a problem in cosmos plantings during warm, humid conditions, particularly in late summer in most areas.
 Planting cosmos farther apart or in an area that is sunny and with excellent air circulation will help reduce the incidence of this disease.